uNople/YoutubePlaylistManager/README.md

 - Youtube somehow knows how to hide "music" ones
 - The Like playlists aren't returned at all (which is why in code I get the LL and LM playlists by name)
   - Liked playlist for YouTube is LL.
 Liked for YouTube music is LM
+  - Watch later is another hard coded playlist.
+Code for that is WL
+    - Unfortunately, The YouTube data api depreciated this in v3, sometime in 2016 [ref](https://stackoverflow.com/questions/44777670/how-to-list-watch-later-list-in-apiv3)
 - We can get thumbnails for the playlists.
 Some playlists don't have thumbnails (eg, one or more videos got deleted)
 - There seems to to be no way of differentiating between music and video
 - Uploaded music migrated from google play is all private - and not accesible on YouTube - even though the playlist is on YouTube